-As Australia's leading authority on breastfeeding, we support, educate and advocate for a breastfeeding inclusive society.
+As Australia's leading authority on breastfeeding, ABA supports, educates and advocates for a breastfeeding inclusive society.

 ABA is committed to providing a high standard of training to its learners.
 ABA has in place ongoing review systems that address learner needs, training delivery and assessment and organisational management.
 To assist with this process, ABA will request feedback from learners.
-This will always be confidential and voluntary
+This will always be confidential and voluntary.